 In California, child custody is a term that refers to two distinct parental responsibilities: legal custody and physical custody.
 A parent with legal custody has the right to make decisions that directly affect the life of the child.
 In contrast, physical custody refers to the location and parent with whom the child physically lives.
 If you are a parent currently going through a divorce, you will need to reach an agreement with your spouse on the terms of legal custody.
 When disputes cannot be resolved outside of the courtroom, litigation may be the only option.

 At the Gill Law Group, PC, we provide compassionate, effective guidance to families through all parts of the divorce and child custody processes.
-Our Irvine divorce attorneys can work with you closely to craft a legal strategy designed to meet your goals while protecting your child’s best interests.
+Our Orange County divorce attorneys can work with you closely to craft a legal strategy designed to meet your goals while protecting your child’s best interests.

 Legal custody can allow a parent to make decisions on behalf of the child including: